matheusscbb/weather-application/README.md

 # Weather application

 A simple page where you can find the first fifteen cities, closer some location, weather maximum and minimus temperature, by clicking on map and the button "search".
+You can see more details by clicking and one listed city.

+The focus of this project is to keep popular concepts and components to make friendly for new developers, without loss efficiency and best practices.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), is the easiest way to create a scalable and good boilerplate for an react application, on these days there is a lot of components build by community that expect this boilerplate.
+This project was builded with [Create React App](https://github.com/facebook/create-react-app), is the easiest way to create a scalable and good boilerplate for a react application, on these days there is a lot of components build by community that expect this boilerplate.

 ## Usage example
 ### Desktop